GulzhanIsaeva/6-ML-Projects-in-6-Days-Challenge/README.md

-# 6 MAchine Learning Projects in one month (January)
+# 6 Machine Learning Projects in one month (January)